What is Kawasaki Disease?

 Your child's healthcare provider may prescribe aspirin or intravenous (IV) gamma globulin (IVIG).
 Corticosteroids and other medicines may also be prescribed if aspirin and IVIG don't work well.

 Once your child is home, he or she may need to take low-dose aspirin for 6 to 8 weeks.
 Do not give your child aspirin without first talking with the child's healthcare provider.

-If your child develops heart problems, the provider may send you to a pediatric cardiologist.
-This is a doctor with special training to treat children’s heart problems.
-Your child may need medicine, procedures, or surgery.
+If your child develops heart problems, their healthcare provider may send you to a pediatric cardiologist, a doctor with special training to treat children’s heart problems.

-Most children with Kawasaki disease get better within a few weeks.
+Once treatment begins, most children with Kawasaki Disease get better within a few weeks.
 But serious complications may occur.
 Those involving the heart include: